 Fr.
 Stephan is an experienced choral singer, and has enjoyed singing with the Springfield (MA) Symphony Chorus, UMASS Chamber Choir, Madrigal Singers & Five College Early Music Collegium, the Boston Symphony Orchestra Tanglewood Festival Chorus and the Newton Choral Society.
 Between the years 2008-2013, the entire time he was in the Metro St. Louis area, Fr.
 Stephan sang with the St. Louis symphony chorus.
 An avid fan of classical music and opera, he enjoys a collection of over two thousand compact discs, including many rare ones.
 He also enjoys history and geography and has a passion for culinary and visual arts.

 He was married to the former Alice Tchobanian on May 27, 2007.
 A graduate of Northeastern University, Yn.
 Alice is a Registered Nurse.
 The two were blessed with their first son, Nishan, in May of 2011.
-Their second son, Hovhaness “Hovig,” joined the family this past April 4.
+Their second son, Hovhaness “Hovig,” was born in 2013.
+A baby girl, Mariam, joined the family this past August 20.